Northrop Grumman: When There Is Too Much Growth

 Disclaimer: I do not hold NOC in my DividendStocksRock portfolios.

-If you like my analysis, click on FOLLOW at the top of the article near my name.
+If you like my analysis, click on "Follow" at the top of the article near my name.
 That will allow my articles to display on your homepage as they are published.

 Additional disclosure: The opinions and the strategies of the author are not intended to ever be a recommendation to buy or sell a security.
-The strategy the author uses has worked for him and it is for you to decide if it could benefit your financial future.
+The strategy the author uses has worked for him, and it is for you to decide if it could benefit your financial future.
 Please remember to do your own research and know your risk tolerance.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.